 As more drawings were coming to life from this new process I needed to come up with a purpose for them.
 What would they be for?
 Could they speak to somebody?
 Would they be printed in black and white and put on the wall?
 They could certainly be printed on a variety of things, from quality paper to tote bags.
 But none of that seemed enough.
 And then it dawned on me.
 They could be used in another creative process.
 A process that would be embraced by others.
 Somebody else could take the illustration and fill it with colors, bring it to life in his or her way, according to his or her imagination.
 I immediately loved this idea because it was the first thing that could connect my creative process with somebody else’s.
 Later on, some of the drawings were given a white space so that even doodling was possible in them.

 Many of the illustrations that came out of this process are now in an adult coloring book which I called “Fantastic landscapes“.
-It is available on Amazon.
+It will be available on Amazon soon.